Part I, The Beginning*

 With nails and plaster worked to patch his stand.

-And everywhere the storm broke lives, new life
+Where ever else the storm broke lives, new life

-Takes shape, as if the earth produced the will
+Took shape, as if the earth produced the will

 To carry on.
 Both homes and lives rebuilt;